Fredholm determinant and Nekrasov sum representations of isomonodromic tau functions: Tau functions as Fredholm determinants

 \end{gathered} \eeq Throughout this paper, complex powers will always be understood as $z^{\theta}=e^{\theta\ln z}$, the logarithm being defined on the principal branch.
 The subscripts $\pm$ of $C_{k,\pm}$ are sometimes omitted to lighten the notation.

 A major incentive to study the above RHP comes from its direct connection to systems of linear ODEs with rational coefficients.
 Indeed, define a new matrix $\Phi$ by \beq \Phi\lb z\rb = \eeq It has only piecewise constant jumps $ J_{\Phi}\lb z\rb\bigl|_{]a_k,a_{k+1}[}=M_{0\to k}^{-1} $ on the positive real axis.
 The matrix $ A\lb z\rb:=\Phi^{-1}\partial_z \Phi$ is therefore meromorphic on $\mathbb P^1$ with poles only possible at $a_0,\ldots, a_{n-1}$.
 It follows immediately that \beq \partial_z\Phi=\Phi A\lb z\rb,\qquad A\lb z\rb =\sum_{k=0}^{n-2}\frac{A_k}{z-a_k}, \eeq with $A_k=\Psi\lb a_k\rb^{-1}\Theta_k \Psi\lb a_k\rb $.
 Thus $\Phi\lb z\rb$ is a fundamental matrix solution for a class of Fuchsian systems related by constant gauge transformations.
 It has prescribed monodromy and singular behavior that are encoded in the connection matrices $C_k$ and local monodromy exponents $\Theta_k$.
 The freedom in the choice of the gauge reflects the dependence on the normalization of $\Psi$.
+Let us note that the conditions \eqref{connmatrices} on the Riemann-Hilbert data are in fact designed with the aim to reproduce the monodromy of $\Phi\lb z\rb$.
+This explains a rather non-obvious fact of the absence of monodromy around the nod points of $\Gamma$, which in its turn ensures that the RHP solution does not have singularities at these points.